 Instructions

-- First brew your coffee in a french press.
-Add your ground coffee/espresso to your french press, then add your hot water, then press down and let it sit for 5 minutes.
+- First brew your coffee in a French press.
+Add your ground coffee/espresso to your French press, then add your hot water, then press down and let it sit for 5 minutes.

-- Mix in your sugar, spices, extracts, and any additional coconut cream you’d like.
+- While coffee is brewing place your almond/cashew milk in a pitcher or glass container.
+Mix in sugar, spices, extracts, and any additional coconut cream you’d like.

 - Stir and let it sit overnight in fridge.